Commercial Agents Regulations

 If the principal goes bust, the agent may still be entitled to claim termination payments from the liquidator or administrator of the company, although any entitlement is likely to be nominal.

 At the outset of an agency, the agent and principal are free to negotiate and sign up to a written agreement if they so wish.
 However, having a written agency agreement in place is not a legal requirement.

 There can be a binding agency contract in place even though the terms of the agency have never been recorded in writing.

 Under Regulation 13, an agent is entitled, on request, to receive a signed written document from the principal setting out the terms of the agency contract.

 What if I don’t have a written agreement?

-If there is no written agency agreement in place, the Regulations will apply as the fall-back position.
-Relying solely on the Regulations can have advantages and disadvantages depending on whether you are agent or principal and also, the circumstances of any dispute which might arise between you.
-The Regulations tend to favour agents, hence why not having a written agreement is often preferable for an agent.
+If there is no written agency agreement in place, the Regulations will still apply as the fall-back position.
+Relying solely on the Regulations can have advantages and disadvantages depending on whether you are an agent or principal and the circumstances of the dispute which has arisen.

 Is it better to have a written agreement or not have one?